lightbend/config/HOCON.md

 trimmed.
 The equivalent string, written in quoted form, would be `"foo bar baz"`.

-Value concatenation `foo bar` (two unquoted strings with whitespace) and quoted string `"foo bar"` would result in the same in-memory representation, seven characters.
+Value concatenating `foo bar` (two unquoted strings with whitespace) and quoted string `"foo bar"` would result in the same in-memory representation, seven characters.

-For purposes of value concatenation, non-string values are converted to strings as follows (strings shown as quoted strings):
+For purposes of string value concatenation, non-string values are converted to strings as follows (strings shown as quoted strings):

  - `true` and `false` become the strings `"true"` and `"false"`.